mycochang/SP-MCP/README.md

 This MCP and plugin allows Claude Desktop to directly interact with Super Productivity through the MCP protocol.
 Create update,tasks, manage projects and tags, and get information from Super Productivity.

-Only thing it can't do right now is delete tasks (but it can mark them as done).

 Make sure to backup your Super Productivity before using in case of data loss.
+I've provided a plugin.zip for convenience but feel free to make your own from the files.

+(Can't delete tasks right now (but it can mark them as done))

 ## Demo